Air Compressors For Landscapers & Sprinkler Winterization Work

 Landscapers looking for a rough estimate of their CFM requirements can use the following formula:

-GPM per Zone / 7.5 = CFM Requirement
+Gallons per Minute (GPM) per Zone / 7.5 = CFM Requirement

 In other words, divide the GPM of each sprinkler zone by 7.5 to get a quick estimate of the CFM requirements.
 (Source.)
 For example, a 225 GPM system divided by 7.5 would require 30 CFM of compressed air.
 If you plan to blow out multiple zones at a time, your CFM requirements will increase.

-Although 20-50 CFM is the most common air compressor recommendation for landscapers, some professionals are comfortable with air compressors that produce higher CFM than the standard guidelines and have learned how to use these compressors without damaging the sprinkler system.
+Although 20-50 CFM is the most common air compressor recommendation for landscapers, some professionals are comfortable with tow behind air compressors that produce higher CFM than the standard guidelines and have learned how to use these compressors without damaging the sprinkler system.

 Regardless of CFM, the psi should always remain low, as pipes are prone to cracking when the air pressure is too high.
 Rigid PVC pipe can handle slightly higher pressures of up to 80 psi, while polyethylene pipe is more likely to break above 50 psi.